akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She swallowed.
 “Which son?”

-He did not look away.
-“I am the son they mean.
+He did not look away, serious but not unfriendly.
+“This son.
+I am the son they mean.
 The king’s son by a woman not his queen.
 There are others—my half-brothers—but I am the one he spoke of.”
 He paused.
 “I am the one.”

 The words landed like stones in her chest.
 She had known, somehow, since the guards passed.
 But hearing him say it—seeing him stand there, waiting for her response—made it real in a way the gossip had not.

 “So it’s true,” she said.
 “The vow.”

 “It’s true.”

+“Oh!”
+All hope of it being otherwise faded. *It is me.*

 His voice was quiet.
 “My father made it in anger, to silence the court.
-He did not expect you.
-He did not expect any of this.”
+I—” He wet his lips nervously.
+“I do not believe that he thought it through, though I may be wrong.
+Yet the vow is made and I am here to see you safely home.”
+Nothing more than that. *See her home.*

 She thought of the king’s laughter, the queen’s sharp eyes, the way the hall had gone silent when she spoke. *The next maid through the door.* They had all known.
 They had all been watching her, and she had walked out without hearing a word.

-“You knew,” she said.
+“You knew?” she asked.
 “In the hall.
 When I was there.
-You knew.”
+You knew about the vow?”

 He did not deny it.
-“I heard him speak the words.
-I did not know—I could not have known—that you would be the one.
-But when you walked in with your goose, when I saw you stand before my father and speak without fear…” He stopped, searching for words.
+“I heard him speak the words, to my great shock.
+I did not expect him to—I mean, I how could I have known.
+But later, when you walked in with your goose, and stood before my father, and spoke without fear...”
+He stopped, searching for words.
 “I knew something had changed.
 I did not know how much until after you left.”

 She stared at him.
-“And you let me go.
-You let me walk out of that hall without telling me.”
+“And you let me go?
+You let me walk out of that hall without telling me?”
+Forgive my bluntness.

-“I should have spoken.”
+“You are right, in truth.
+In hindsight, I should have spoken.”
 He did not make excuses.
-“I thought—I hoped—my father would reconsider.
-He is not always a man of his word, when the word was spoken in haste.
+“I thought—I was uncertain—my father would reconsider and I needn't trouble you.
+He is not always a man of his word, you see, when the word was spoken in haste.
 But he announced the betrothal before I could reach the gate.
 By the time I got outside, you were already gone.”

-She thought of the road, the cart, the women laughing about the girl with the goose. *I’ve a feeling we’ll be hearing more of you.* They had known before she did.
+She thought of the road, the cart, the women laughing about the girl with the goose. *They knew, surely.*

-“The guards,” she said.
+“There were guards,” she said.
 “They were looking for me.”

-“Yes.
+Later: Soldiers arrived earlier at Stanwey hall, somewhat alarming Harold.

+“Oh.
 My father sent them.
-He was angry I’d let you go without escort.”
+He was angry I’d let Red-Wolf's daughter go without escort.”
 A hint of a smile.
 “Then he told me to find you myself.”

 She did not smile back.
 Her hands were cold, and her stomach was tight, and she could not seem to catch her breath.